ECNU-DEIT-ACADEMIC-2019/MY-job-/README.md

-Including three aspects of business:(1)Based on a large number of high-quality university courses, mining potential users, guiding more users to complete learning on the platform.(2)Provide enterprise-class services for the school cloud.(3)Grasp the current learning requirements and hot spots of college students, build the postgraduate entrance examination training column, rely on the existing platform of college students users, carry on the dissemination, provide the postgraduate entrance for the college students. examination training
+Including three aspects of business:(1)Based on a large number of high-quality university courses, mining potential users, guiding more users to complete learning on the platform.(2)Provide enterprise-class services for the school cloud.(3)Grasp the current learning requirements and hot spots of college students, build the postgraduate entrance examination training column, rely on the existing platform of college students users, carry on the dissemination, provide the postgraduate entrance for the college students examination training

 2.3 Platform analysis